-The CSA Sustainable Forest Management (SFM) Standard, initially developed in 1996 and subsequently revised and improved in 2002 and again in 2009 is Canada's national certification standard.
-The standard is a voluntary tool that provides independent third party assurance that an organization is practicing sustainable forest management.
-Consistent with most certifications, the CSA standard expects compliance with existing forest policies, laws and regulations.15
+The CSA Sustainable Forest Management (SFM) Standard29 is Canada's national certification standard.
+The standard is a voluntary tool that provides independent third-party assurance that an organization is practicing sustainable forest management.
+Consistent with most certifications, the CSA standard expects compliance with existing forest policies, laws and regulations.30